KeshavSanthanam/OLD3_keshavsanthanam.github.io/_posts/2025-10-26-handling-objections.md

 5. **Confirm** - "Does that address your concern?"

 ## Price objections
-Usually price objections aren't really about price.
-They're about value.
+Usually price objections are about value.
 "Too expensive" often means:
 - "I don't see the value yet"
 - "I don't have budget for this"
 - "I'm not the decision maker"